Sonic Classic Collection

-Sonic Classic Collection is a 2010 video game compilation developed by Creative Assembly and published by Sega exclusively for the Nintendo DS.
-It contains the four main Sonic the Hedgehog platform games originally released for the Sega Genesis: Sonic the Hedgehog, Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.
+Sonic Classic Collection is a 2010 video game compilation developed by Creative Assembly and published by Sega for the Nintendo DS.
+It contains the four main Sonic the Hedgehog platform games originally released for the Sega Genesis: Sonic the Hedgehog (1991), Sonic the Hedgehog 2 (1992), Sonic the Hedgehog 3 (1994), and Sonic & Knuckles (1994).
 Upon release, Sonic Classic Collection received mixed reviews.

 Overview

 Sonic Classic Collection contains Sonic the Hedgehog, Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.
 The Lock-on modes from the original Sonic & Knuckles cartridge (Knuckles in Sonic the Hedgehog 2 and Sonic 3 & Knuckles) are fully implemented and playable.
 The ability to save at any point, a feature absent in the original games, is also present.
 Alongside the main games, a gallery of character artwork from the Sonic series is viewable.

 Development

 On November 11, 2009, the BBFC classified Sonic Classic Collection, accidentally announcing the game early.
 Two videos, one about Sonic Chronicles: The Dark Brotherhood and the other about the history of the Sonic franchise, were listed as content present within the game.
 These were presumably cut, as they are not featured in the final version of the game.

-Sonic Classic Collection was formally announced by Sega on December 1, 2009 through a press release.
+Sonic Classic Collection was formally announced by Sega on December 1, 2009 through a press release, with Creative Assembly's Australian studio developing.

 A limited edition, exclusive to Spain and Australia, was released concurrently alongside the standard version of the game.
 The limited edition comes with a tin box containing the base game, a Sonic figurine, and five postcards of Sonic artwork.

-In 2015, Sonic Classic Collection illustrations were discovered in a former Creative Assembly Australia employee's portfolio, including Sonic Spinball, Dr. Robotnik's Mean Bean Machine, and Sonic 3D Blast logos.
-These games were not present in the final release, thus suggesting that at some point they were considered for inclusion.
+In 2015, Sonic Classic Collection illustrations were discovered in a former Creative Assembly Australia employee's portfolio, including Sonic Spinball, Dr. Robotnik's Mean Bean Machine, and Sonic 3D Blast logos, suggesting that at some point these games were considered for inclusion, although they were not present in the final release.